notsojug/jug-material/throwable/slides/slides.md

 ## But wait, you said that an Exception is a possible **outcome of invoking the method**

-What if I'm a functional developer? `Javaslang` to the rescue!
+What if I'm a functional developer? `Vavr` to the rescue!

 ```java
 String getContent(String location) throws IOException {